striver-69/Assignment/README.md

 * [Setup](#setup)

 ## General info
 Created a Signup/login API where users can signup and login with proper credentials and passwords being hashed first before getting stored in the database.
-Tested all the endpoints using PostMan.
+Tested all the endpoints using PostMan and Mocha.

 ## Technologies
 Project is created with: